Sintra-Portugal.com

 The Praia Grande is popular for surfing

-The Praia da Ursa is distinctive for its two huge rocky outcrops; sections of harder cliffs that have withstood the power of the Atlantic Ocean.
-The rock formation closest to the beach gives Praia da Ursa (bear beach) its name, as it supposedly looks like a bear holding its cub.
+The beach is distinctive for its two colossal sea stacks, sections of harder rock that have withstood millennia of Atlantic erosion.
+The rock formation to the south gives Praia da Ursa ("Bear Beach") its name, as it supposedly resembles a bear with its cub when viewed from the correct angle.

-A trip to Praia da Ursa is often combined with a visit to the Cabo de Roca headland - the most westerly point of mainland Europe - and there is a scenic 1.7km coastal path connecting them.
+Insight: A trip to Praia da Ursa is often combined with a visit to the Cabo da Roca headland, the most westerly point of mainland Europe.
+A scenic 1.7km coastal path connects the two, offering breathtaking clifftop views along the way.

 The Praia da Ursa as seen from the coastal footpath to the Cabo da Roca